Cairi-S/vegan-Glasgow/README.md

 - [Color Tool - Material Design](https://material.io/) - Used to generate a color palette for the site.
 - [HTML Formatter](https://webformatter.com/html) - used to format all code.
 - [Multi Device Website Mockup Generator](http://techsini.com/multi-mockup/index.php) - Used for website mockup at top of README.
-- [markdown-toc](https://ecotrust-canada.github.io/markdown-toc/) - Used to generate README.md Table of Contents.
+- [markdown-toc](https://ecotrust-canada.github.io/markdown-toc/) - Used to generate Table of Contents for .md files.
 - [dbdiagram.io](https://dbdiagram.io/home) - Used to generate the database diagram in the README.

 ### Testing ###